AI coding tools have crossed a line.

-As we barrel toward 2026, let's take a look at the AI tools that actually earned their place in developers' toolkits this year - the ones that went from "neat demo" to "how did I ever work without this?"
+Here's an honest breakdown of the tools earning a permanent place in developers' toolkits in 2026.
+The ones that went from "neat demo" to "how did I ever work without this?

 Cursor: The Editor That Gets You